angusshire/mac-spoofer/README.md

 `changeMACAddress.exe -name <insert name here>`

-and the `.exe` will change the MAC address for that device.
+and the `.exe` will change the MAC address for that adapter.